 One of the greatest joys of summer is watermelon.
 It's light, refreshing, and perfect for a hot day.
 This watermelon salad is simple and quick to make.
 Bring this to your next picnic in the park.

-Click here to see In Season: Watermelon Galore!
+Click here to see 5 Tantalizing Watermelon Recipes for Summer Cookouts.

 Our favorite fruit makes the perfect ingredient for a fiesta margarita.
 Val Harrison, of the blog More Than Burnt Toast, shows us how to whip it into a margarita — and she says that she's not even a fan of watermelon!